Ivy-Walobwa/bioSpec/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bioSpec is to visualize biodiversity data on a map and timeline.
+The goal of bioSpec is to visualize biodiversity data in Poland on a map.

 ## Installation